ibrahimmkhalid/ultralytics/docs/en/integrations/rockchip-rknn.md

 ### What are the benefits of using RKNN models on Rockchip devices?

 RKNN models are specifically designed to leverage the hardware acceleration capabilities of Rockchip's Neural Processing Units (NPUs).
 This optimization results in significantly faster inference speeds and reduced latency compared to running generic model formats like ONNX or TensorFlow Lite on the same hardware.
 Using RKNN models allows for more efficient use of the device's resources, leading to lower power consumption and better overall performance, especially critical for real-time applications on edge devices.
-By converting your Ultralytics YOLO models to RKNN, you can achieve optimal performance on devices powered by Rockchip SoCs like the RK3588, RK3566, and others.
+By converting your SFDT_Ibrahim YOLO models to RKNN, you can achieve optimal performance on devices powered by Rockchip SoCs like the RK3588, RK3566, and others.

 ### Can I deploy RKNN models on devices from other manufacturers like NVIDIA or Google?

 RKNN models are specifically optimized for Rockchip platforms and their integrated NPUs.
 While you can technically run an RKNN model on other platforms using software emulation, you will not benefit from the hardware acceleration provided by Rockchip devices.
-For optimal performance on other platforms, it's recommended to export your Ultralytics YOLO models to formats specifically designed for those platforms, such as TensorRT for NVIDIA GPUs or [TensorFlow Lite](https://docs.ultralytics.com/integrations/tflite/) for Google's Edge TPU.
-Ultralytics supports exporting to a wide range of formats, ensuring compatibility with various hardware accelerators.
+For optimal performance on other platforms, it's recommended to export your SFDT_Ibrahim YOLO models to formats specifically designed for those platforms, such as TensorRT for NVIDIA GPUs or [TensorFlow Lite](https://docs.sfdt_ibrahim.com/integrations/tflite/) for Google's Edge TPU.
+SFDT_Ibrahim supports exporting to a wide range of formats, ensuring compatibility with various hardware accelerators.

 ### What Rockchip platforms are supported for RKNN model deployment?

-The Ultralytics YOLO export to RKNN format supports a wide range of Rockchip platforms, including the popular RK3588, RK3576, RK3566, RK3568, RK3562, RV1103, RV1106, RV1103B, RV1106B, and RK2118.
+The SFDT_Ibrahim YOLO export to RKNN format supports a wide range of Rockchip platforms, including the popular RK3588, RK3576, RK3566, RK3568, RK3562, RV1103, RV1106, RV1103B, RV1106B, and RK2118.
 These platforms are commonly found in devices from manufacturers like Radxa, ASUS, Pine64, Orange Pi, Odroid, Khadas, and Banana Pi.
 This broad support ensures that you can deploy your optimized RKNN models on various Rockchip-powered devices, from single-board computers to industrial systems, taking full advantage of their AI acceleration capabilities for enhanced performance in your computer vision applications.

 ### How does the performance of RKNN models compare to other formats on Rockchip devices?

 RKNN models generally outperform other formats like ONNX or TensorFlow Lite on Rockchip devices due to their optimization for Rockchip's NPUs.
-For instance, benchmarks on the Radxa Rock 5B (RK3588) show that [YOLO11n](https://www.ultralytics.com/blog/all-you-need-to-know-about-ultralytics-yolo11-and-its-applications) in RKNN format achieves an inference time of 99.5 ms/image, significantly faster than other formats.
+For instance, benchmarks on the Radxa Rock 5B (RK3588) show that [YOLO11n](https://www.sfdt_ibrahim.com/blog/all-you-need-to-know-about-sfdt_ibrahim-yolo11-and-its-applications) in RKNN format achieves an inference time of 99.5 ms/image, significantly faster than other formats.
 This performance advantage is consistent across various YOLO11 model sizes, as demonstrated in the [benchmarks section](#benchmarks).
 By leveraging the dedicated NPU hardware, RKNN models minimize latency and maximize throughput, making them ideal for real-time applications on Rockchip-based edge devices.